Dublin computer enthusiast (17) wins BT Young Scientist crown

 Skerries student Adam Kelly has developed new ways of computing using quantum mechanics

-Adam Kelly (17) from 5th year in Skerries Community College pictured with his project “Optimising The Simulation of General Quantum Circuits”.
+Adam Kelly from Skerries Community College is announced winner of the 2019 BT Young Scientist of the Year.
 Photograph: Aidan Crawley

 A 17-year-old student at Skerries Community College in Co Dublin, who has developed a series of digital tools for use in the quantum computing, has won top prize at the 55th BT Young Scientist & Technology Exhibition.